mo-aden/Exprees.js-Note-Taker/README.md

 - Create note and save note.

-- Delete note and create notes.
+- View notes and delete notes.

 To run the application, follow the commands below.